SangHyunGil/Hospital-STS/README.md

-# KOREATECH link 15th 졸업설계 repository
+# Hospital Sign To Speech

 ---